 We were immediately struck by the huge price increase, so we promptly headed out to explore the geyser fields in the north and camp for free.

 We had a lot of ground to cover in order to meet up with my mom who was flying into Santiago, Chile, so we decided to head over the mountains to explore the northwestern part of Argentina, from Salta to Mendoza.

 The landscape along Route 40 was, at times, beautiful with a wild desert landscape of rocky cliffs and multi-colored mountains that dazzled.
 We passed many incredible wine vineyards and drank incredibly cheap wine and champagne (yeah, sparkling wine, not actually champagne).

-Our two favorite places were definitely Salta, Argentina and Mendoza, Argentina, but we didn’t really explore in-depth since we only had about 15 days in Argentina.
+Our two favorite places were definitely Salta, Argentina, and Mendoza, Argentina, but we didn’t really explore in-depth since we only had about 15 days in this part of Argentina.

 Losing a Member of the Team